Skip to Main Content

 Multi-Region Scheduling

-Pro schedule management across China's vast geography.
-Our ADs plan around regional permitting timelines, seasonal considerations, and the unique logistics of shooting at heritage sites and off-limits locations.
+Our ADs manage schedules across China's vast geography with skill.
+They plan around regional permit timelines, the seasons, and the tricky logistics of shooting at heritage sites and off-limits locations.

 On Location